hellorectangle/Hello/README.md

-# Hello this text for the test
+# Hello this is simple 2d example SNAKE or BLOCKADE write on pure javascript/html.